strimzi/proposals/044-kraft-liveness-readiness.md

 * A combined node is:
     * "alive" if it has a process running.
     * "ready" when it is ready to start accepting producer/consumer requests.
+        * This relies on the node still accepting incoming connections from other controller nodes even if it isn't actually marked as "ready" yet.

 ### Controller only mode

 The proposed probes are:

-* Liveness: controller is listening on 9090
+* Liveness: controller is listening on the port of the first address in `controller.listener.names` (9090)
-* Readiness: it is possible to make a TCP connection to port 9090 on the controller (i.e. client socket gets into the `ESTABLISHED` TCP socket state)
+* Readiness: controller is listening on the port of the first address in `controller.listener.names` (9090)

 ### Broker only mode

 The proposed probes are:

-* Liveness: broker is listening on 9091
+* Liveness: broker is listening on the port of the address of `inter.broker.listener.name` (9091)
 * Readiness: the BrokerState metric >=3 && != 127

-**Note:** This means the brokers will not become ready until all the controllers are up and running.
+**Note:** This means the brokers will not become ready until a majority of the controllers are up and running.
 This is similar to the current behaviour of brokers when ZooKeeper is not ready.